stanl37/dalidatachallenge22S/README.md

 Figure 2.3 suggests that over our entire dataset, the majority of our subcategories are profitable.
 As a company focusing on office supplies (Staples-esque, perhaps), this fits our business model.
 However, we can note that we do sell tables at a loss - both per order and overall.
 Recommendations to raise prices or lower costs of manufacture would be in order.
 Investigations into ways to improve profit margins would also benefit high gross revenue categories such as phones and chairs.

+It is also worth noting, I created a `year` variable and ran a couple visualizations by year (only transactions from 2017, etc.), but didn't find much significantly novel information.
+Omitted these visualizations for brevity, but they are in my STATA do-files.

 #### Visualization 3: Are we growing as a business?
 <img src=https://i.imgur.com/XbV2GlZ.png width=700 /> \
 *Figure 3*: A bar graph, describing order volume by week, alongside a 50 day moving average, and a linear line of best fit over the entire dataset.